Zalo-MiniApp/zaui-coffee/README.md

 ## Deployment

-1. Create a mini program.
-For instruction on how to create a mini program, please refer to [Coffee Shop Tutorial](https://mini.zalo.me/docs/tutorial/step-1/#1-tạo-một-ứng-dụng-zalo-mini-program-mới-trên-trang-chủ-của-zalo-mini-program)
+1. Create a mini app.
+For instruction on how to create a mini app, please refer to [Coffee Shop Tutorial](https://mini.zalo.me/tutorial/coffee-shop)

 1. Setup payment methods if you want to accept online payments
    ![](./docs/payment.png "Payment method")

-1. Deploy your mini program to Zalo using the mini app ID created in step 1.
+1. Deploy your mini app to Zalo using the mini app ID created in step 1.

    If you're using `zmp-cli`: